GitOwl/gitowl/README.md

-# GitHow
+# GitOwl
-A simple tool to write, collaborate and publish documents with github pages.
+A simple framework to write, collaborate and publish documents with github pages.